1.2.8 FTB advance - description

-Individuals receiving FTB Part A by instalments can request an FTB advance payment from Centrelink.
+Individuals receiving FTB Part A by instalments can request an FTB advance payment.
 The amount of an advance payment is based on the individual's FTB Part A rate on the advance assessment day (1.1.A.55).
 FTB advances are repaid via a reduction of the individual's ongoing FTB Part A rate over the subsequent repayment period (1.1.R.33).

 Options for requesting an advance